Merv Griffin Enterprises: History

 Merv Griffin Enterprises was folded into Columbia TriStar Television (now Sony Pictures Television) on June 4, 1994.
 Jeopardy! and Wheel of Fortune were taken over by CTT starting in September of that year, while Griffin remained executive producer for both game shows until 2000.
 Griffin later founded Merv Griffin Entertainment on May 13, 1996.

 The terms of Griffin's agreement with King World would eventually come into play in 2025, when Sony Pictures Television sought to invalidate a clause Griffin inserted into the agreement giving King World perpetual distribution rights to Wheel of Fortune and Jeopardy!
 King World had been dissolved in 2006, seven years after being bought by CBS, whose subsequent syndication arms (by then, CBS Media Ventures) continued to operate under that perpetual agreement.
 Sony won a lawsuit in April of that year to invalidate the clause and began distributing the shows themselves.
+CBS then confirmed they would submit an appeal immediately; on May 29, the California Courts of Appeal ruled that CBS would remain distributor of the two shows while the trial is in progress.
+On November 7, 2025, Sony and CBS announced that they had reached a settlement; Sony will assume the international distribution rights to Wheel and Jeopardy! beginning January 1, 2026, marketing and affiliate relations duties beginning in the 2026–27 season, and fully assume the domestic distribution rights after the 2027–28 season.
+CBS Media Ventures will, in turn, become the exclusive seller of advertising during the programs through the 2029–30 season.

 Employees

 One of the most prolific employees was Don Pardo.
 The others were Charlie O'Donnell, Jack Clark, John Harlan, M. G. Kelly, and Johnny Gilbert, who were also announcers on Griffin shows.
 Most of the above announcers also worked for Bob Stewart Productions.
 Future executive producer of Jeopardy!, Michael Davies, worked as a development associate at the company during the early 1990s.
 Another employee was director Dick Carson, who also served as director for The Tonight Show for his brother Johnny Carson.